Back to Rays of Study

 UNIVERSAL WORSHIP RAY

 In the Universal Worship service all religions are honored.
 Often the Universal Worship service is available monthly.
 Check your local Sufi Orders for a schedule of Universal Worship services.
-For services conducted by Murshida Rabia, see the schedule page.
-(When conducting a Cherag Training program, Murshida Rabia conducts a Universal Worship service on class days with assistance from the students.)
+For services conducted by Aadya Murshida, see the schedule page.
+(When conducting a Cherag Training program, Aadya Murshida conducts a Universal Worship service on class days with assistance from Cheraga Adeeba Ruh Meyer and other students.)

-A two-year training class in the study of world religions and for the purpose of ordination and certification in ministry and chaplaincy service is available.
-Students who are interested must contact Murshida Rabia for an application at [email protected]
+A two-year training class in the study of world religions and for the purpose of ordination and certification in ministry and chaplaincy service is available at the end of the two-year training period.
+The Ordination is in person although the classes are given over Zoom.
+Students who are interested must contact Aadya Murshida for an application at [email protected]

 I know not anything, I have not learned anything, I am only an empty cup waiting to be filled;